You may have heard California won the lawsuit on the state’s ban on credit card surcharging, but what does that mean?

 You need a merchant service provider who can help you get everything set up correctly so that you can start your cash discount program.
 First, you must notify all the card types that you intend to implement a cash discount program.
 Then we will be able to help you decide on the correct amount of discount to offer.
-You also are required to display what is called a “customer pricing notice”.
-This notice serves to inform your customers that all transactions will be subject to a service fee and that the price that they see listed on the items in the store already reflect the cash discount.
-In this way you are stating that the “true” price of each item is the price listed plus a service fee that applies to every transaction.
-The fact the fee is applied to all transactions to begin with is an important part of the semantics of the program.
+They also require you to display what is called a “customer pricing notice”.
+This notice serves to inform your customers that all transactions will be subject to a service fee.
+And that the price they see listed on the items in the store already reflects the cash discount.
+In this way, you are stating that the “true” price of each item is the price listed plus a service fee that applies to every transaction.
+The fact the fee is applied to all transactions to start with is an important part of the semantics of the program.

-Why is this looked at as a discount for paying cash instead of a surcharge for credit cards?
+Why is this viewed as a discount for paying cash instead of a surcharge for credit cards?
 Semantics.

 When a credit card surcharge is applied it is a cost in addition to the true price of the item, when you offer a cash discount, the price plus the service charge is technically the true price of the item.
 Every item….and the discount is given to cash buyers.
 A surcharge only applies to credit card transactions, merchants are not allowed or charge debit card users a surcharge.
 A cash discount however is only given to people using actual greenbacks, so any other form of payment, even debit cards, would not get the discount.